MattCode64/Spotify-Music-Genre-Tracker/README.md

 - **Data Collection**:
     - Kaggle Datasets for initial experiments.
     - Spotify API for real-time audio features.
-    - MusicBrainz for additional metadata."
+  - MusicBrainz for additional metadata.
 - **Machine Learning**:
     - Supervised models for music style classification.
   - Clustering models for generating similar recommendations.
 - **CI/CD**: GitHub Actions for automating tests, builds, and deployments.
 - **Docker**: For service containerization.
 - **Cloud Platform**: Railway or AWS for hosting the application.